National Socialist Movement (Netherlands): Associated organisations

 The NSB was surrounded by several party organizations.
 It published a weekly newspaper, Volk en Vaderland ("People and Fatherland").
 Between 1931 and 1935 the party had its own paramilitary organization, the black uniformed Weerbaarheidsafdeling (WA), similar to the Sturmabteilung of the Nazi Party.
 It was refounded in 1940.
 It also founded its own youth organization, Nationale Jeugdstorm (Youthstorm); a farmers' organization; and a daily newspaper, Het Nationale Dagblad (The National Daily).

 In 1940 the NSB formed the Nederlandsche SS (Dutch SS), which had up to 7,000 members.

+The party also had a branch in the East Indies, which enjoyed some modest popularity among the mixed Dutch-Indonesian Indo population, but began to rapidly decline after the NSB started to adopt more racialist and blut und boden views, and was banned on 10 May 1940, in reaction to the European NSB entering into collaboration.

 The term "NSB'er" has become synonymous with traitor in the Netherlands, and is used as an insult, especially in the context of ratting somebody out to authorities.

 A grim joke after World War II, made by Dutch Resistance fighters, is that former NSB members insisted that their acronym actually stood for "Niet So [zo] Bedoeld" or "I didn't mean it like that" as they attempted to downplay their treachery.

-Relationships to other parties
+Relationships with other parties

 The NSB was methodically isolated by other parties.
 Before the war the socialist Social Democratic Workers' Party and Nederlands Verbond van Vakverenigingen (Dutch Association of Trade Unions) coordinated counter-demonstrations and propaganda with a separate organization 'Freedom, Labour and Bread'.
 The NSB lobbied with the German occupiers to have other political organisations outlawed.
 Although the Germans had no problem with banning the socialists, communists and Christian-democrats, it was considerably harder for the NSB to convince them to get rid of their fascist rivals.
 Eventually, the Germans forbade these too and urged members to join the NSB, as these parties were considered too small.
 The most important rival for the NSB was the Nederlandsche Unie, an organisation founded in 1940, which wanted to rebuild Dutch society within the cadre of the changed balance of power.
 Although their point of view was later considered collaborationist, many Dutch joined the movement as an alternative to the NSB, which it soon outgrew.
 The end for the Nederlandsche Unie came when they refused to support the German invasion of the Soviet-Union.
 Hence, as of 1941 to 1945, the NSB was the only permitted political party in the Netherlands.